pufengdu/cppfun/README.md

 ## podout.h

 A quick and dirty reflection of pod objects using c++20.
 With this header, you may stream out pod objects directly.
 Try it with the following code.
 Read comments in the header before you want to use it in other places.
+This needs C++20, add the compile option yourself.

 ```cpp
 #include <iostream>